UummProject/uumm-prototype/support/Broken meritocracy.md

 The previous model fits well on voluntary governances, where you participate because you agreed on the principles and goals of the system (an open-source project, a company...)

 Nation states and certain types of communities are none-voluntary by nature.
-Its citizens never agreed on the foundations that drive their nation (maybe a small representation of them, their antecessors, but not the current citizens).
+Its citizens never agreed on the foundations that drive their nation (maybe a small representation of them, their ancestors, but not the current citizens).

 A [Constitution](https://en.wikipedia.org/wiki/Constitution) represents these pillars.
 An immutable document that roughly describes the principles that drive an ever-changing society.